Checking for Drafting Errors

 Document title: The Proofreader ignores the document title.
 To learn about the document title, see Working with the Document Title.

 Alphanumeric codes: The Proofreader ignores alphanumeric codes (such as B26354).

-Capitalized words at the beginnings of sentences: The Proofreader ignores capitalized words that appear only at the beginnings of sentences.
-In addition, the Proofreader ignores words commonly used to begin sentences (such as The, Each, and Notwithstanding) when they appear at the beginnings of sentences, even if they also appear elsewhere.
+Capitalized words at the beginning of sentences: The Proofreader ignores capitalized words that appear only at the beginning of sentences.
+In addition, the Proofreader ignores words commonly used to begin sentences (such as The, Each, and Notwithstanding) when they appear at the beginning of sentences, even if they also appear elsewhere.

 Currencies: The Proofreader ignores currencies (such as US Dollars, USD, Euros, and EUR).
 To learn about the currencies Contract Tools detects, see Finding Amounts of Money.

 Numbers: The Proofreader ignores numbers (such as One, One Hundred Million, and First).

 Provision titles: The Proofreader ignores provision titles.
 To learn about provision titles, see Adding Titles to Provisions.

 Singular and plural forms of defined terms: You may use singular defined terms in their plural forms, and plural defined terms in their singular forms (for example, you may define Subsidiary but use Subsidiaries).
 The Proofreader ignores singular and plural forms of defined terms.
 To learn about defined terms, see Working with Defined Terms.